Chart Color Schemes

 Metford is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Metford is around 4,730.
-This figure reflects an increase of 23 people from the 2021 Census count of 4,707.
-The latest estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and validation of new addresses since the Census date, is 4,728 residents.
-This results in a population density ratio of 1,954 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 56.99999999999999% to overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Metford is around 4,730, reflecting an increase of 23 people since the 2021 Census which reported a population of 4,707.
+This change is inferred from AreaSearch's estimation of the resident population at 4,728 following examination of ABS ERP data released in June 2024 and validation of 7 new addresses since the Census date.
+The current density ratio is 1,954 persons per square kilometer, above the national average assessed by AreaSearch.
+Natural growth contributed approximately 56.99999999999999% of overall population gains during recent periods.
+AreaSearch projections for Metford are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by ABS data.

 Frequently Asked Questions - Population